 Sauteed Vegetables Make It a Meal

 So many of us are trying to focus on serving nutritious family dinners each evening, but are incredibly strapped for time.
 In our house, I have been trying to make sure our meals are nutrient dense and something both my fussy daughter and I will eat.
-Sometimes my solution is a mix of ready made items, like a rotisserie chicken along with a quick batch of sautéed vegetables.
+Sometimes my solution is a mix of ready made items, like a rotisserie chicken along with a quick batch of fresh sautéed vegetables.
 That is exactly what is on our dinner menu tonight.

 A batch of Raspberry Iced Tea to drink would be refreshing.
 If you are watching carbs try my Keto Green Tea Lemonade.